1EdTech/cert-schema/docs/schema-3.0-beta.md

 ## `display` (object)
 An optional object that sets a display for the Blockcerts document.

+If defined, the object takes three properties:
+* `contentMediaType`: the type of data to be displayed ([https://schema.org/encodingFormat](https://schema.org/encodingFormat)).
+Ex. `text-html`
+* `contentEncoding`: the encoding used to store the content to be displayed.
+Optional.
+Ex. `base64`
+* `content`: the content to display.
+Must be encoded following the `contentEncoding` property if set.

 ## `JsonLdContext` (undefined)

 A link to a valid JSON-LD context, or array of JSON-LD contexts